 We sell a range of peat free composts, including our own brand ‘Cowell’s Peat Free All Purpose Compost’ and actively encourage our customers to consider them by displaying comprehensive point of sale and offering competitive pricing.

-All growing media sold by Cowell’s complies with the HTA's Growing Media Initiatives Peat Sourcing Policy and we support the HTA in their campaign to ensure Government support for the industry to bring to market new and novel alternative materials, as well helping to unlock the lack of availability of tried and tested alternatives.
+All growing media sold by Cowell’s complies with the HTA's Growing Media Initiatives Peat Sourcing Policy and we support the HTA and Garden Centre Association (GCA) involvement in The Growing Media Task Force.
+The task force is working together to plan for the removal of peat within the industry and campaigning to ensure Government support to bring to market new and novel alternative materials, as well helping to unlock the lack of availability of tried and tested alternatives.
+The task force’s latest statement can be found here